-HOW TO PLAN A WEDDING AND SAVE EVEN MORE MONEY
+HOW TO SAVE EVEN MORE MONEY

 There are two other major ways for you to save money.

-How Cut the Guest List Down
+How To Cut the Guest List Down

-The more people you invite, the greater the cost.
+Just remember that the more people you invite, the greater the cost.

-If possible, try to cut your guest list down to 100 people or less.
+So, if possible, try to cut your guest list down to 100 people or less.
 This will cut down the costs of your:

 Plus, the best thing about a small wedding is that it is the wedding that everyone remembers!
 Why?